Auto-Regressive Approximations to Non-stationary Time Series, with Inference and Applications: A Test of Stability for AR Approximations

-\end{thm} \begin{rem} We remark that $\xi_c$ in (\ref{eq_xicdefinition}) can be well controlled for many commonly used basis functions.
-For instance, $\xi_c=O(1)$ for the Fourier basis and the normalized orthogonal polynomials and $\xi_c=O(\sqrt{c})$ for orthogonal wavelet; see Section \ref{sec_basisfunctions} for more details.
-Moreover, it is easy to see that the approximation rate in Theorem \ref{thm_gaussian} converges to 0 under mild conditions.
-In particular, when $\tau>0$ is large enough, $\xi_c=O(1)$ and $q>2$ is sufficiently large, the dimension $p$ can be as large as $O(n^{2/7-\delta_1})$ in order for the approximation rate to vanish, where $\delta_1>0$ is a sufficiently small constant.
-This is, to date, the best known dimension setting for high dimensional convex Gaussian approximation \cite{FX}. \end{rem}
+\end{thm} \begin{rem} Several remarks are in order. { First, $p=(b_*+1)c$ is the number of predictors in our least squares regression. $p$ is a tuning parameter which needs to be selected by the user; see Section \ref{sec:choiceparameter} of \cite{DZ2supp}.
+Second, the parameters $M, M_z$ and $\delta$ are parameters needed in the M-dependence approximation and the Stein's method implementation of our theoretical investigations.
+Those parameters are only needed in the theoretical investigations and are not needed in practical implementation of our methodology.
+In particular, $M_z$ is the truncation level for the locally stationary time series $\{{\bf z}_i\}$ in (3.16), $M$ is the level of the M-dependence approximation, and $\delta$ is defined in such a way that $1-O(n^{-\delta})$ is the probability that the truncated time series approximates the original time series sufficiently well. } Third, we remark that $\xi_c$ in (\ref{eq_xicdefinition}) can be well controlled for many commonly used basis functions.
+For instance, $\xi_c=O(1)$ for the Fourier basis and the normalized orthogonal polynomials and $\xi_c=O(\sqrt{c})$ for orthogonal wavelet; see Section \ref{sec_basisfunctions} of \cite{DZ2supp} for more details.
+Fourth, { it is easy to see that the approximation rate in Theorem \ref{thm_gaussian} converges to 0 under mild conditions.
+For example, when $\tau$ is sufficiently large, i.e., the temporal relation decays fast polynomially, $q$ is sufficiently large, i.e., the time series have sufficiently large fiinte moments and $\xi_c=O(1),$ we only need $M_z \gg \log n, M \gg n^{\epsilon}$ for some fixed sufficiently small constant $\epsilon>0,$ $p \ll n^{2/7}$ and $\delta$ can be any fixed constant. } \end{rem}

 By Theorem \ref{thm_gaussian}, the asymptotic normality of $nT$ can be readily obtained as in Proposition \ref{prop_normal} below.
 Denote the long-run covariance matrix for $\{\bm{h}_i\}$ at time $t$ as